Richard Spratly: Contributions to navigational knowledge

 Captain Spratly occasionally submitted navigational routes and survey information to The Nautical Magazine and the Naval Chronicles.

 On 29 March 1843, Spratly sighted what is now known in English as Spratly Island and Ladd Reef.
-Richard Spratly was the name reported by Captain Doyle of Australia and Captain Campbell of the Hydrographic Office His sighting was reported in The Nautical Magazine in the year 1843, issue 697:.
+Richard Spratly was the name reported by Captain Doyle of Australia and Captain Campbell of the Hydrographic Office His sighting was reported in The Nautical Magazine in the year 1843:

-The publication of his voyage in the Nautical Magazine and The Naval Chronicle popularized his naming of the island, even though the island had previously been named "Horsburgh's Storm Island" by Captain James Horsburgh.
+The publication of his voyage in the Nautical Magazine popularized his naming of the island, even though the island had previously been named "Horsburgh's Storm Island" by Captain James Horsburgh.
 The British Admiralty finally agreed that the scattered islands in the area be named the Spratly Islands.